epsy/sigtools/docs/index.rst

-`Sphinx <http://sphinx-doc.org/>`_, the documentation tool, comes with an extension, `sphinx.ext.autodoc`, which lets you source some of your documentation from your code and its docstrings.
-This extension, if activated, automatically improces signatures like detailled above.
+`Sphinx <http://sphinx-doc.org/>`_, the documentation tool, comes with an extension, `sphinx.ext.autodoc`, which lets you source some of your documentation from your code and its docstrings. ``sigtools.sphinxext``, if activated, automatically improves signatures like explained above.

 To activate it, add ``'sigtools.sphinxext'`` to the ``extensions`` list in your Sphinx's  ``conf.py``: